dayanandraut/aptstore-popularity-prediction-algorithm/README.md

     return Pred
 ```

+- accessed_files : list of accessed files
+- deleted_files : list of deleted files
+- block_numbers : dictionary containing the number of blocks in files
+- popularity:  dictionary containing the initial popularity of file
+- l: load in the cluster
+- c: popularity constant
+- s: scalability constant
+- P {}: dictionary of list to store the expected popularity of each access of each file
+- P[i][f] = expected popularity of file f at ith access
+- i = len(P[f])-1
+- For i = 1, P[f][i] = average popularity in the cluster
+- For i>1, P[f].append( P[f][i] + c / access_interval(f) * l * block_number(f) * P[f][i] )
+- access_interval(f): the interval between current and last access of f
+- block_numbers(f): number of blocks in file f
+- Pred: dictionary to store expected predicted popularity of each file

 ## Simulation and Result

+As I could not find the actual USS audit logs, I simulated the input data by randomly generating the values for accessed_files, deleted_files, popularity, block_numbers.
+- accessed_files[] : list of randomly generated files from 1 to 9 for a random number 14 to 18.
+- deleted_files[] : list of randomly chosen files from the accessed_files
+- block_numbers{}: a dictionary that maps random number (1,50) to each unique file of accessed_files
+- popularity{}: a dictionary that maps random number in the range of Pmin =0.1  to Pmax=0.9 ) each unique file of accessed_files
+- c = 10000
+- l = 9
+- s = 5

 ### Sample Input Data simulation
 - Files are generated randomly and added to accessed_files list.